muellercodes/wordpress-update-user-notifications/README.md

 # wordpress-update-user-notifications
-Receive email notifications when one of your Wordpress users updates their profile, or resets/updates their password.
+Receive email notifications when one of your Wordpress users (non-admins) updates their profile info, or resets/updates their password.

+Change line 41 to your email address.
+Switch around the variables in the message if you need to.
 Place this in your functions.php file.

 This excludes admins in the notifications.